ganbuan/CyberNotebook/README.md

 + **sudo ufw delete 2** - delete a specific rule (i.e. based from numbers from sudo uft status numbered)

 ## IDS
-<i>Intrustion Detection Systems (IDS)</i> monitors for abnormal traffic and notifies security administrators.
+*Intrustion Detection Systems (IDS)* monitors for abnormal traffic and notifies security administrators.

 These can be deployed in two ways:
 + Host Intrusion Detection System (HIDS) - installed individually and detects threats on a particular host; provide visibility on host's activities